MECHANICAL ENGINEERING

 Program Specific Outcome (PSOs)

-Identify and analyse real life mechanical engineering problems and provide solutions using modern tools and techniques.
+• PSO2: Analyze real-life mechanical engineering problems, develop leadership skills, and provide solutions with ethical and environmental practices using modern tools and management techniques.

 Program Outcomes (POs)